 Hello, my dear educators!
-Have you ever wondered how you can teach very young learners and some effective games you can play?
+Have you ever wondered how you can teach very young learners and what are some effective games you can play?
 The next few posts will be guests from Nevena Živković, an amazing preschool teacher from Novi Sad, Serbia, who also teaches English to very young learners in a public preschool!
-She is not an English teacher, and she completed a professional development program to learn how to teach English to her preschoolers.
+She is not an English teacher, but she completed a professional development program to learn how to teach English to her preschoolers.
 Her games are shared unedited, as she wrote them!
 Nevena’s work is outstanding, and her English level is brilliant for a person who learned English as a hobby!

 Hit the picture

 We developed this game to assess the knowledge of the learners.
 For example, we have paper cards to draw pictures of words we learn in our new songs, games, stories, etc. If we have older children, they draw the cards.
 If not, a teacher does it.
 You can also print flashcards from the internet.

 After singing a song or reading a story, I tell them to draw pictures of new words.
 Then we put the flashcards in a circle, and two children compete entering the circle with flycatchers while the child standing outside the circle gives tasks to the other kids.
 In this activity, we have three children actively participating.
 The others are outside the circle, waiting for their turn, singing songs to choose another three players by counting.

 Then what happens?